ashneeldas2/C-Shell/README.md

   2. ```int execute_all()```
       * Inputs: A char *.
       * Returns: 1 if successful.
       * Desc: This function executes the given single command.
+It searches the command for special characters (">", "<", etc...) to figure out the appropiate method of execution.

   3. ```int redirect_out()```
       * Inputs: A char **.